Code is Too Hard To Think About - Slashdot

 Spoken like someone that has never actually worked on a variety of complex projects with different amounts of legibility.

-There are any number of things that a talented team will do to make code much easier to work with: consistent interfaces, explicit contracts, thoughtful modularity, high-level documentation, intuitive log/trace functionalities, unit tests*, etc. Conversely, there are all kinds of traps that make a complex project much more difficult to work with: spaghetti code, completely lack of diagnos
+There are any number of things that a talented team will do to make code much easier to work with: consistent interfaces, explicit contracts, thoughtful modularity, high-level documentation, intuitive log/trace functionalities, unit tests*, etc. Conversely, there are all kinds of traps that make a complex project much more difficult to work with: spaghetti code, completely lack of diagnostics, tight coupling that makes unit testing impossible, principle-of-most-surprise.

+Don't get me wrong, there is absolutely such a thing as special talent.
+But the more I've worked with software, the more I realize that this talent consists of building complex things in understandable & predictable ways.
+The real superstars are the ones that build frameworks that merely-good programmers can understand and use to build upon.
+These things absolutely make a huge difference.
+The better the design/implementation, the less talent is needed to build on top of it with messing things up.

+And by the way, this was kind of supposed to be the point.
+We were supposed to throw open the benefits of computing to everyone.
+That requires more work to make languages/frameworks readily understandable to the less talented and less of the view that only the elite should code and more of the view that the elite are needed to build the foundation for others to use.

 Oh, I have.
 Your Ad Hominem is entirely misplaced.